googlesamples/mlkit/android/automl/README.md

 ## Feature List
 Features that are included in this demo app:
-* [AutoML Image labeling](https://developers.google.com/ml-kit/vision/image-labeling/automl/android) - Label images using an AutoML VisionEdge trained model, both for a local and a model that is downloaded from Firebase.
+* [Custom Image labeling](https://developers.google.com/ml-kit/vision/image-labeling/custom-models/android) - Label images using a custom AutoML VisionEdge trained model that is downloaded from Firebase.
+* [Custom Object Detection and Tracking](https://developers.google.com/ml-kit/vision/object-detection/custom-models/android) - Detect and label object using a custom AutoML VisionEdge trained model that is downloaded from Firebase.

 <img src="../screenshots/automl-quickstart.png" width="256"/>